IBM Cloud Docs

 • Connection name: Enter a name for the connection, such as 'powervs-vpn-dallas'.

-• Peer gateway address: Specify the IP address of the VPN gateway for the on-premises network.
+• Peer gateway address: Specify the IP address of the VPN gateway for the network in your client-managed environment.

-• Preshared key: Specify the authentication key of the VPN gateway for the on-premises network.
+• Preshared key: Specify the authentication key of the VPN gateway for the network in your client-managed environment.

 • IKE policy: Use the default IKE policy or specify a custom IKE policy to define security parameters that will be used during Phase 1 of IKE negotiation.